RahaSey/Millenaire-Reborn/README.md

 All original assets, concepts, and code belong to their respective creators.
 This project is maintained under fair use for modding, educational, and preservation purposes.

 ---

-## 🗺️ Roadmap

-- [x] Open source the original codebase
-- [ ] Refactor for maintainability and modernization
-- [ ] Add support for newer Minecraft versions (1.12+ → 1.16 → 1.20+)
-- [ ] Expand content and features with community input

----